RockSolid1106/LTT-Sidebar-customizer/README.md

 # LTT-Sidebar-customizer

-A very basic chrome extension to customize what is shows on the sidebar on linustechtips.com
+A very basic chrome extension to customize what is shown on the sidebar on linustechtips.com

 # Installation and Setup
 ## Easier Method